DigitexOfficial/api-docs/source/index.html.md

 dgtxUsdRate | float | current DGTX/USD rate
 insuranceFund | float | insurance fund value

-> Example of a response to 'public/markets':
+> An example of a response from 'public/markets':

 ```javascript
 {